Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 When is debt settlement better than bankruptcy?

-If you’re already behind on your bills (creditors are unlikely to accept less than the full amount owed if you’re current) and primarily have unsecured debts, and qualify (or can't afford) an option like a debt management plan, then debt settlement might be your best option.
+If you’re already behind on your bills (creditors are unlikely to accept less than the full amount owed if you’re current), primarily have unsecured debts, and don't qualify for (or can't afford) an option like a debt management plan, then debt settlement might be your best option.

 You could benefit by repaying less money and may be able to set up a monthly payment plan for the settled amount.
 Tayne also points out that when you apply for insurance or financial accounts in the future, “they may ask if you’ve filed bankruptcy.
 But they generally won’t ask if you’ve settled debts.”